 Children now spend more time online than most adults spend at work, according to the Kaiser Family Foundation, a health care foundation in Menlo Park, California.

-Eight to 18 year olds spend an average seven hours and 38 minutes online every day — and that’s outside using the Internet for homework assignments.
+8- to 18-year-olds spend an average of seven hours and 38 minutes online every day — and that’s outside using the Internet for homework assignments.
 That’s more than 53 hours per week when you include weekends.

 Why is this a problem?
 Because heavy multimedia users get lower grades.
 Almost half of heavy users report low grades (C or below) compared with 23 percent of light users.
 Heavy users spend an incredible 16 hours per day online, compared to light users’ three hours.
 And yet most parents, 70 percent, aren’t setting any guidelines for how much screen time their kids are getting.

 Compounding the problem, “Parents are clueless about what their children are doing online — and what it’s doing to them,” said Michael Rich, a pediatrician and director of the Center on Media and Child Health at the Children’s Hospital Boston, on a webcast corresponding with the study’s release.
 And with the rise in the number of devices kids use to get their media fix, “There are now so many more ways for parents to be clueless.”

 Media quality is a whole other issue.
 Fifty years’ research shows that violent and sexual content in the media leads to increased anxiety, decreased sensitivity to violence, and earlier “sexual debuts” in children.
 “We don’t know how they’re related, but it gives rise for concern,” Rich said.